Educational Enrichment WeeksApply

 Discovering Judaism, Discovering Islam, and Being Ecumenical:

-- Single En Suite Room at Tantur & Single Room on Trip: $2,019
+- Single Room (with private bathroom) at Tantur & Single Room on Trips: $2,019

-- Single En Suite Room at Tantur & Double Room on Trip: $1,972
+- Single Room (with private bathroom) at Tantur & Shared room on Trips: $1,972

-- Single Single Room at Tantur & Single Room on Trip: $1,911
+- Single Room with shared facilities (bathroom shared with adjacent and connecting room) at Tantur & Single on Trips: $1,911

-- Couple or Roommates Registering Together, Double Room at Tantur and on Trips: $1,803 each
+- Couple or Roommates Registering Together, Double OR Twin Room (with private bathroom) at Tantur and on Trips $1,803 each

-- Couple or Roommates Registering Together, Double Room at Tantur and on Trips: $1,112 each
+- Couple or Roommates Registering Together, Double OR Twin Room (with private bathroom) at Tantur and on Trips: $1,112 each

 You will have some free time to explore the region at your own cost.
 Please budget for these opportunities and other personal expenses accordingly.
 Each participant should also have adequate medical insurance during their stay.